nus-cs2103-AY2223S1/ip/docs/README.md

 ### Locating a task by keywords: `find`

-Finds tasks that have descriptions that contain a keyword.
+Find tasks that have descriptions that contain a keyword.

 Format: `find KEYWORD`